i-am-grub/MultiGP_Toolkit/docs/usage/zippyq/index.rst

 .. note::

-    The race director will still need to manually remove the pack from ZippyQ through the MultiGP ZippyQ admin kiosk for the race.
+    The race director will still need to manually remove the pack through the MultiGP ZippyQ admin kiosk for the race.

 .. note::